 - well-defined, convex lesions forming obtuse angles with the pleura

-- normally vertically orientated in relation to the chest wall
+- normally vertically oriented in relation to the chest wall

 - no rib erosion